Quadratic Hamiltonians in Fermionic Fock Spaces: Introduction

 Mathematical results on the $\mathrm{N}$--diagonalization of general quadratic operators like (\ref{DefH0intro}) have been obtained in \cite {Friedrichs,Berezin,Kato-Mugibayashi}, but since the sixties no new mathematical result has been performed.
 Note that Araki presented in 1968 \cite{Araki} a very general method for the \textquotedblleft $\mathrm{N}$ --diagonalization\textquotedblright\ of bilinear Hamiltonians, but it does not solve the issue addressed here.
 For more details, see Section \ref {Araiki section}.

 The second main result of this paper concerns the $\mathrm{N}$ --diagonalization of fermionic quadratic Hamiltonians under much more general conditions than before.
 Compare indeed the previously known result given below by Theorem \ref{thm 1}, proven in \cite{Berezin,Kato-Mugibayashi} , with Theorem \ref{thm3}.
-For instance, observe that the gap condition $ \Upsilon _{0}\geq \alpha \mathbf{1}$ with $\alpha \in \mathbb{R}^{+}$ and the Hilbert-Schmidt condition on the commutator $[\Upsilon _{0},D_{0}]$ in Theorem \ref{thm 1} are clearly very strong restrictions as compared to the hypotheses of Theorem \ref{thm3}, which can be applied to lower semibounded $ \Upsilon _{0}$.
-In some cases, we are even able to fully characterize the spectrum of\ fermionic quadratic Hamiltonians.
-Note that all these results are done by mean of Bogoliubov transformations, implemented in the Fock space, as expected.
+For instance, observe that the \textquotedblleft gap condition\textquotedblright, in the sense that $\Upsilon _{0}\geq \alpha \mathbf{1}$ with $\alpha \in \mathbb{R}^{+}$ and the Hilbert-Schmidt condition on the commutator $[\Upsilon _{0},D_{0}]$ in Theorem \ref{thm 1} are clearly very strong restrictions as compared to the hypotheses of Theorem \ref{thm3}, which can be applied to lower semibounded $\Upsilon _{0}$ .
+In some cases, when $\Upsilon _{0}D_{0}=D_{0}\Upsilon _{0}^{\top }$, we are even able to fully characterize the kinetic one-particle operator which determines the spectrum of the fermionic quadratic Hamiltonians.
+Note that all these results are done by means of Bogoliubov transformations, implemented in the Fock space, as expected.